davidfstr/dafoster.net/_posts/2013-06-01-handling-text-correctly.md

     + <p>All foreign strings will be converted to this encoding at the time of input (regardless of source).
 And upon output, strings will be converted to the appropriate proper output encoding.</p>
     + <p>UTF-8 and UTF-16 are both good candidates for such an in-memory encoding since they can both represent the full repertoire of Unicode characters.
 Therefore you won't lose any data by converting to/from them.</p>
         - <p>UTF-8 is compact and a superset of ASCII, so you can pass UTF-8 strings to brain-dead functions that are encoding unaware and get correct behavior as long as only ASCII characters are being used.</p>
-        - <p>UTF-16 is convenient because functions that are unaware of astral characters will still get correct behavior as long as basic-plane Unicode characters are used, which are the most common.</p>
+        - <p>UTF-16 is convenient because functions that are unaware of supplementary characters will still get correct behavior as long as basic-plane Unicode characters are used, which are the most common.</p>
 * **Pass around the text encoding around with the underlying byte array, possibly with a custom string datatype.**
     - No encoding conversion overhead with reading the input stream.
     - Cannot mix text with different encodings.